AlvinChin1608/day35_100/README.md

 or

 Get on the IDE terminal and type export API="123" and then simply type env to check.
-Import the OS module and to call it simply type in os.environ.get(API).
+Import the OS module and to call it simply type in os.environ.get("API").
 Be aware that GitHub will automatically decline the upload to prevent your secret key being leak.

 3. __Making API Requests with requests__
 I used the requests library to make API calls to the OpenWeatherMap API.
 By sending parameters such as latitude, longitude, and API key, I retrieved weather data in JSON format.